 Clients processing JSON responses need to be prepared for members representing registration data specified in this document to be absent from a response.
-In other words, servers are free to not include JSON members containing registration data based on their own policies.
+In other words, servers are free to omit unrequired/optional JSON members containing registration data based on their own policies.